GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/storage-and-cookies/index.md

 Some web storage APIs like [IndexedDB][indexeddb] are accessible in service workers.
 However, [Local Storage][local-storage] and [Session Storage][session-storage] are not.

-You can call these APIs in an [offscreen document][offscreen].
-For example, you could use the following to migrate data when updating from Manifest V2 to Manifest V3:

-1. In the extension service worker check [`chrome.storage`][chrome-storage-api] for your data.
-1. If your data isn't found, [create][create-offscreen] an offscreen document and call [`sendMessage()`][send-message] to start a conversion routine.
-1. In the offscreen document read the data from the web storage APIs and use message passing to return it to the service worker.
-1. In the service worker, write the data to a new location.
+If you have a specific use case, use an [offscreen document][offscreen] to access these.

 ### Partitioning {: #storage-partitioning }

 Partitioning is where keys are introduced for stored data to limit where it can be accessed.

-To prevent certain types of cross-site tracking, [storage partitioning][storage-partitioning] introduces changes to how partitioning keys are defined.
+When enabled, [storage partitioning][storage-partitioning] introduces changes to how partitioning keys are defined to prevent certain types of cross-site tracking.
 In practice, this means that if site A embeds an iframe containing site B, site B will not be able to access the same storage it would usually have when navigated to directly.

 To mitigate the impact of this in extensions, two key exemptions apply: